-Here’s what you need to know to kickstart your Instagram advertising for the holidays.
+Here’s what you need to know to kickstart your Instagram holiday advertising & marketing campaign.

 Photo ads are image posts that can be targeted towards specific groups of users.
 They look just like regular Instagram content, but they show up in-feed with a small disclaimer that reads, “Sponsored.”
 As with organic posts, you can also include a caption for your image that lets users know where they can find more information.

 Photo ads can include anything from glossy product images to behind-the-scenes photos and DIY tips.
 For your holiday advertising, you might show how your products can make great gifts or take the stress out of traveling this season.